 We also must consider that we are going to be comparing both of the Breath Weapons in their largest form, meaning that they will not be shot diagonally, but instead from a cardinal direction (N, S, E, W) so they will not lose any area.

 The 5 x 30 ft.
 Line

 The 5 x 30ft line is extremely easy.
-In fact the formula is given to us in the name.
-Basically, the line is not exactly a line, but a rectangle.
+The formula is given to us in the name.
+The line is not exactly a line, but a rectangle.
 It is a rectangle because it has 4 sides.
 The width is 5ft on both sides of the line, and the length is 30ft long on both sides.
 A rectangle is a shape with 2 sets of parallel sides (4 sides total) and this matches the description perfectly.
 Therefore the formula is simply the area formula of a rectangle: